Current Study — HE040648

 02What it means to 'disconnect' — with or without digital media

-What does disconnecting mean to you?
-How do you actually do it?
+What does disconnecting mean to this person?
+How do they actually do it?”

 03Benefits, challenges & downsides of disconnecting from the internet

-When you go offline, what do you gain — and what do you lose?
+When they go offline, what do they gain — and what do they lose?

 04How disconnecting affects your sense of time & relationships

-Does stepping away change how time feels?
-How it affects the people around you?
+Does stepping away change how time feels for them?
+How does it affect the people around them?”

 Your Rights